• Skip to primary navigation

 Red pizza sauce is spread in circles on top of a pizza crust with a ladle.

-4. More ways to use this no-cook pizza sauce
+• Ways to use this sauce

-6. More quick sauce recipes
+• More tomato-based sauce recipes

-7. No-Cook Pizza Sauce (Vegan)
+• No-Cook Pizza Sauce (Passata)

 Red pizza sauce in a white bowl.
 A hand is holding a spoon taking some of the sauce closer.
 Red cherry tomato vine is in the background